brettinternet/Appresize/README.md

 ## Releases

 I have not elected to sign the app by joining the Apple Developer Program yet.
 The releases have been self-signed by me and can be installed by bypassing the typical app security on macOS.
 You're also welcome to build and bundle the app yourself with Xcode.
-For a signed release, consider installing the [upstream fork's release](https://github.com/finestructure/Hummingbird) (although some features are missing).
+For a signed release, consider installing a release from the [original repository](https://github.com/finestructure/Hummingbird) (although some features are missing upstream).

+### Build

 To build, run the release task from `Taskfile.dist.yaml`.